elfrances/actFileTool/README.md

         output file inherits the activity type of the input file.
     --close-gap <point>
         Close the time gap at the specified track point.
+    --csv-time-format {hms|sec|utc}
+        Specifies the format of the timestamp value in the CSV output.
+        'hms' and 'sec' imply relative timestamps, while 'utc' implies absolute timestamps.
     --help
         Show this help and exit.
     --max-grade <value>